MaWalla/ImmersiveFX/README.md

 |Razer:        |yes  |no         |no         |
 |DualShock 4:  |yes  |no         |no         |

 *I only use Linux, so Windows and Mac OS are entirely untested.
-The things should work according to their used library documententation for example.
+The things should work though, according to their used library documententation for example.

 Both pulseaudio and the way I speak to Dualshock 4 controllers are limited to Linux so support for other platforms is unlikely, unless there are different implementations for those.